 The technology allows for secure transactions with decentralized trust.
 This means that no middleman or third-party is required.
 Transactions are fast, safe and economical.
 A peer-to-peer network manages secure data across a distributed ledger.
 Transactions are continuously updated and validated to prevent tampering.

 The concept is best illustrated by looking at a few examples.
 It must be understood that the technology is still very much in its infancy, but already, but many large companies and governments around the globe are already using blockchain or developing blockchain applications.

 Practical Blockchain Applications

 As we have already seen with the popularity of cryptocurrencies, finance is an ideal environment for harnessing the power of blockchain.
-Financial transactions, transfers, payments, and savings can all be done on the blockchain.
+Financial transactions, transfers, payments, and savings can all be made on the blockchain.
 Fast and low-cost donations can be made.
-Secure online banking could become a reality and the millions lost to fraud every day could be a thing of the past.
+Secure online banking could become a reality, and the millions lost to fraud every day could be a thing of the past.
 The same applies to online shopping or using other online applications.

 The often inefficient insurance industry could improve exponentially through the use of blockchain technology.
-Efficiency will improve, fraud will be dramatically reduced and costs will come down.
+Efficiency will improve, fraud will be dramatically reduced, and costs will come down.

-Share trading could be completely revolutionized by a secure blockchain system and new markets and opportunities will open up.
+Share trading could be completely revolutionized by a secure blockchain system, and new markets and opportunities will open up.
 This will increase competition and improve efficiencies, boosting economies.

-There are opportunities for personal identification, marriage, birth, and death registration and even voting can be managed more efficiently at a fraction of the current cost using the technology.
+There are opportunities for personal identification, marriage, birth, and death registration, and even voting can be managed more efficiently at a fraction of the current cost using the technology.
 Tax can be managed and paid using blockchain.